saref/bayan/README.md

 modularity, optimality_gap, community = bayanalg.bayan(graph, threshold=0.001, time_allowed=60, delta=0.5, resolution=1)
 ```
 ## Parameters:
 Input graph should be an undirected networkx graph.
-Can use edge attribute "weight" to represent edge weights.
+Can use edge attribute "weight" to represent positive edge weights.

 Threshold is the minimum optimality gap that Bayan should execute till.
 In the above example if Bayan finds a solution with modularity within 0.001 of the optimal solution, it will return that solution.